Kodai (film)

+Plot

+The story is set in a cottage at Kodaikanal and is inspired by real life incidents.
+It narrates how a gang robs a large donation to an orphanage for needy children, how the protagonist and his friends recover from the disaster, and the struggle which takes dangerous twists and turns from which they recover the lost gift.
+It is a humorous, action packed tale.

 Cast

 Production

 Vasan Karthik, the son of actor Singamuthu, who had earlier appeared in Maamadurai (2007) and Ayyan (2011), used the new stage name of Karthick Singa for Kodai.

 Music

 The film's soundtrack and background score was composed by Subash Kavi.

 Reception

 The film was released on 10 February 2023 across Tamil Nadu.
 A critic from The Hindu Tamil gave the film two out of five stars, concluding that it was "low on excitement".
 A reviewer from Dina Thanthi noted that the film had a good mix of all "romance, comedy and action".
 A critic from Thinaboomi also gave the film a negative review.